testing-library/react-testing-library/examples/README.md

 how they might appear in your project.
 (You'll see in the tests that we can `import {render} from 'react-testing-library'`).

-Another thing that we do for the tests is we have a `setup-test-env.js` file in the `other` directory of this repo which includes `import 'jest-dom/extend-expect'` which gives us a few handy assertions.
-It's recommended to use [`jest-dom`][jest-dom] with `react-testing-library`.

 ## Contribute

 We're always happy to accept contributions to the examples.
 Can't have too many